technofocus-pte/sapintgrtnppdepth/Lab 5/Lab 5  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

 - ![](./media/image42.png)

-7. Click on the Product Output and Enter the given below given description and Then click on the **Done** button.
+7. Click on the Product Output and Enter the following Description and then click on the **Done** button.

-- > **Description:** +++List of SAP products for a provided product
-  > category.
-Return the result as table including following
+  **Description:** List of SAP products for a provided product category.
+Return the result as a table including the following
-  > information: ProductID, Category, Name, Description and Price.+++
+  information: ProductID, Category, Name, Description and Price.

   ![](./media/image43.png)